 Slightly over a year ago, in October of 2018, the Spanish far-left political party Podemos proposed measures that would completely legalise cannabis throughout the entirety of Spain.
 However, even if Podemos’ plan to completely legalise cannabis would end up succeeding, the changes wouldn’t be implemented immediately and it would still be a long way until Spain would actually be legalising marijuana.

 This has led to a huge number of so-called cannabis ‘social clubs’ popping up.
-These social clubs are basically the Spanish pendants to the coffeeshops in Amsterdam, and they offer a variety of different strains and entertainment facilities.
+These social clubs are basically the Spanish pendants to the coffeeshops that can be found in Amsterdam.
+Besides all kinds of different strains, most of these social clubs also offer various entertainment facilities.
 That being said, the possession and consumption of cannabis in public are punishable with a fine of €601 to €30,000.

 Because of Spain’s proximity to North Africa and the inevitable cultural and economic exchanges that are tied to this proximity, some areas of Spain not only had earlier but also more knowledge of the medicinal and intoxicating effects of cannabis than other European regions.
 Even today, Spain has some of the world’s best research teams looking into cannabis.